swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 #### Adding an Event to the Community Calendar

-Note while anyone can view room availability, only Carpentries staff members may book events or reserve a Zoom room.
+Note while anyone can view room availability, only Carpentries core team members may book events or reserve a Zoom room.

 To add an event to the [Community Calendar](https://calendar.google.com/calendar/embed?src=oseuuoht0tvjbokgg3noh8c47g%40group.calendar.google.com&ctz=America%2FNew_York) and book a Zoom Room for it: